 Some countries don’t require you to have health insurance, especially those around Southeast Asia.
 But there are some exceptions.
 For example, in Thailand, you must have health insurance if you’re applying for a retirement visa.

-So be sure to check the visa you’re applying for in the country.
+So be sure to check the visa requirements for the country you’re applying in.
 If health insurance is required, you’ll need to get it.

 Second, you also need to ask yourself how much risk you’re willing to take by not getting insurance.
 Sure, in countries like India that don’t require mandatory health insurance, you can pay out of pocket for minor treatments and checkups and face little-to-no financial risk.